Kotlin-Discord/api/README.md

-# Template
+# API Client

-This repository provides a template that should be used to create any other new repositories under the Kotlin Discord organisation.
-It mostly exists to extend the centralised configuration in the `.github` repository, and to provide a few basic files.
+This project contains a light API client wrapper for making use of the API at [our site](https://kotlindiscord.com).
+It also provides a set of dataclasses which are used to define the structure of the data that is sent and received by the API - which allows us to keep everything in one place.

-If you use this repository as a template, please remember to rewrite this file to suit the project!
+We'll update this README again when we have some documentation to show you.